justincardoza/linux-discord-launcher/README.md

 Clone this repository or just download `index.js` to wherever you want to keep the launcher script.
 This could be where you want to install Discord, or it can be a separate location if you prefer.
 You will also need to install [Node.js](https://nodejs.org/) using your preferred method, whether that's a direct download or a [package manager](https://nodejs.org/en/download/package-manager/), which Node supports quite a few of.
+On [Fedora](https://getfedora.org), the command I used was `sudo dnf install nodejs`.

 ## How to use

 Run the main script using `node`.
-It will download the client, extract it into the directory you choose, and run it.
+It will download the client, extract it into the directory you choose, and run the main executable.
 You can specify a directory on the command line as the first argument to the script, and it will install Discord into that directory.
 Otherwise, if you don't specify an install directory, it will default to the current working directory, i.e. the one you ran the script from.
 This is how to specify an install directory:

 `node path/to/launcher/script/index.js path/to/discord/directory`

+After the first run, it will install a desktop entry in `~/.local/share/applications` for easy access under most Linux application menus.
+It uses the original
+`discord.desktop` file included in the Discord bundle, modified to run the launcher script in the directory used for the first run.

 ## Disclaimer